 Adherence to GDPR is not just about avoiding hefty fines; non-compliance can also lead to reputational damage and loss of customer trust.
 Thus, it is crucial for UK firms to understand GDPR and implement robust data protection measures.

-Cela peut vous intéresser : What Are the Best Practices for Enhancing Public Transport Accessibility in UK Cities?
+Cela peut vous intéresser : What Are the Best Practices for Water Conservation in UK Hospitality Businesses?

 While GDPR provides a comprehensive framework for data protection, it also presents significant compliance risks and legal implications for businesses.
 These risks can include hefty fines, damage to reputation, and potential legal action from individuals or regulatory bodies.